samuel-walters/Cloud-computing-with-AWS/documentation/multi_az_deployment/README.md

 AWS Auto Scaling lets you build scaling plans that automate how groups of different resources respond to changes in demand.
 You can optimize availability, costs, or a balance of both.
 AWS Auto Scaling automatically creates all of the scaling policies and sets targets for you based on your preference.

 It’s easy to get started with AWS Auto Scaling using the AWS Management Console, Command Line Interface (CLI), or SDK.
 AWS Auto Scaling is available at no additional charge.
 You pay only for the AWS resources needed to run your applications and Amazon CloudWatch monitoring fees.

+## Four Golden Signals of Monitoring

+The four golden signals of monitoring are latency, traffic, errors, and saturation.
+If you can only measure four metrics of your user-facing system, focus on these four.
+The time it takes to service a request.
+It's important to distinguish between the latency of successful requests and the latency of failed requests.

+### Latency

+The time it takes to service a request.

+### Traffic

+A measure of how much demand is being placed on your system, measured in a high-level system-specific metric.
+For a web service, this measurement is usually HTTP requests per second.

+### Errors

+The rate of requests that fail, either explicitly (e.g., HTTP 500s), implicitly (for example, an HTTP 200 success response, but coupled with the wrong content), or by policy (for example, "If you committed to one-second response times, any request over one second is an error").

+### Saturation

+How "full" your service is.
+A measure of your system fraction, emphasizing the resources that are most constrained (e.g., in a memory-constrained system, show memory; in an I/O-constrained system, show I/O).
+Note that many systems degrade in performance before they achieve 100% utilisation, so having a utilisation target is essential.